 “There needs to be safe accommodations for bicycles on the street. ...
 This looks to me kind of like: ‘Oh, center-lane bus lanes, we should try that out somewhere.
 Let’s try it out here,’” he said.
 “What’s the rush on this project?
 I think it needs a delay and to go back to the drawing board.”

-At a public meeting on Thursday, Boston transportation planners said they decided on the center-lane approach that excludes bikes after determining that a shared lane would be unsafe for cyclists because of the hilly terrain on Columbus Avenue and because buses come too frequently.
+At a recent public meeting, Boston transportation planners said they decided on the center-lane approach that excludes bikes after determining that a shared lane would be unsafe for cyclists because of the hilly terrain on Columbus Avenue and because buses come too frequently.

 “We wouldn’t have designated them as a shared bus-bike lane under any circumstances,” Boston transportation planner William Moose said at the meeting of the city’s public improvement commission, which approved the plan.
 “That’s when we started having these conversations about pushing for the highest and best order of bus priority that we could get.”

 The city has also said it wants to move quickly on the new lanes because they will allow for more frequent service and cut down on crowding inside buses during the coronavirus pandemic.